renatobrf/kindle-teca/docs/business.md

     - America, Russia and China new map
 - How the world really works, Vaclav Smil
 - O vale da estranheza, por Anna Wiener

+# Classic
+- A Startup Enxuta (The Lean Startup), by Eric Ries
+- O Estilo Startup (The startup way), by Eric Ries